djangoprince/PersonalTreatably/README.md

 # Treatably
-Medical app developed with Swift using Xcode
+Medical app developed with Swift using Xcode.
-Visit this issue link to take a look at some screenshots of Treatablt from Xcode. https://github.com/djangoprince/Treatably/issues/1#issue-716975365
+Visit this issue link to take a look at some screenshots of Treatably from Xcode. https://github.com/djangoprince/Treatably/issues/1#issue-716975365